algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 - Blinky: Follows Pac-Man directly during Chase mode, and heads to the upper-right corner during Scatter mode.
 He also has an "angry" mode that is triggered when there are a certain number of dots left in the maze, in this mode, Blinky will chase Pac-Man with an increased speed.

-- Pinky: Chases towards the spot 2 Pac-Dots in front of Pac-Man.
-Due to a bug in the original game's coding, if Pac-Man faces upwards, Pinky's target will be 2 Pac-Dots in front of and 2 to the left of Pac-Man.
+- Pinky: Chases towards the spot 2 Pac-dots in front of Pac-Man.
+Due to a bug in the original game's coding, if Pac-Man faces upwards, Pinky's target will be 2 Pac-dots in front of and 2 to the left of Pac-Man.
 During Scatter mode, she heads towards the upper-left corner.

 - Inky: During Chase mode, his target is a bit complex.
 His target is relative to both Blinky and Pac-Man, where the distance Blinky is from Pinky's target is doubled to get Inky's target.
 He heads to the lower-right corner during Scatter mode.